-William W. Fox has served as Vice President, Cranes and Earthmoving of the Company since its formation in September 2005.
+William W. Fox served as Vice President, Cranes and Earthmoving of the Company since its formation in September 2005.
 Prior to that, he served as Vice President, Cranes and Earthmoving of H&E LLC from its formation in 2002 until its merger with and into the Company in February 2006.
 Mr. Fox served as Executive Vice President and General Manager of Head & Engquist from 1995 and served as President of South Texas Equipment Co., a subsidiary of Head & Engquist, from 1995 to 1997.
 Prior to that, Mr. Fox held various executive and managerial positions with the Manitowoc Engineering Company and its subsidiary, North Central Crane.
-He was Executive Vice President/General Manager from 1989 to 1995, Vice President, Sales from 1988 to 1989, and General Manager from 1986 to 1988 of Manitowoc Engineering Company.
-Mr. Fox was Executive Vice President/General Manager at North Central Crane from 1980 to 1986.
+He was Executive Vice President/General Manager from 1986 to 1988 of Manitowoc Engineering Company.
+Mr. Fox was Executive Vice President/General Manager at North Central Crane from 1986 to 1986.
+Mr. Fox retired effective December 31, 2013.

 John D. Jones has served as Vice President, Corporate Services since 2012.
 Until that time, he had served as Vice President, Product Support since the Company's formation in September 2005.
 Prior to that, he served as Vice President, Product Support for H&E LLC from its formation in 2002 until its merger with and into the Company in February 2006.
 Mr. Jones served as Vice President of Product Support Service at Head & Engquist from 1994.
 From 1991 to 1994, he was General Manager of Product Support at Louisiana Machinery.
 From 1987 to 1991 he served as General Manager of the Parts Operation at Holt Company of Louisiana.
 From 1976 to 1987, Mr. Jones worked in Product Support and Marketing for Boyce Machinery.
+In connection with a realignment of executive management responsibilities to promote efficient oversight of operational matters, effective as of December 31, 2013, Mr. Jones is no longer deemed an executive officer of the Company under the Exchange Act.